negbie/horaclifix/docker/Prometheus/README.md

 If you would like to change which targets should be monitored or make configuration changes edit the [/prometheus/prometheus.yml](https://github.com/vegasbrianc/prometheus/blob/version-2/prometheus/prometheus.yml) file.
 The targets section is where you define what should be monitored by Prometheus.
 The names defined in this file are actually sourced from the service name in the docker-compose file.
 If you wish to change names of the services you can add the "container_name" parameter in the `docker-compose.yml` file.

 Once configurations are done let's start it up.
-From the /prometheus project directory run the following command:
+From the horaclifix/docker/Prometheus project directory run the following commands:

+	$ ./replaceIP.sh 1.1.1.1 YOUR_OWN_IP
     $ docker-compose up -d

 That's it. docker-compose builds the entire Grafa and Prometheus stack automagically.
+Since we don't want to listen on 0.0.0.0 use the replaceIP script which will replace thepreconfigured IP 1.1.1.1 with your own IP.

 The Grafana Dashboard is now accessible via: `http://<Host IP Address>:3000` for example http://192.168.10.1:3000